 What are their lives like?
 The majority of the Kunbi communities are non-vegetarian, and all the communities take rice as their staple cereal.
 Jowar, wheat, bajra and ragi are the other cereals they eat.

 The Kunbi community have social divisions such as clans, lineage, subcastes and sects.
 These social divisions regulate marital alliances.
 They speak the Kannada and Telugu languages.

 Among the Kunbi people, cross-cousin marriages of both types are allowed.
 Widow remarriage is not permitted.
 Being a dominant community, the Reddy have been primarily landlords and landholders.
 Social control is regulated through traditional caste and village councils.

+What are their beliefs?
 They are Hindu by faith and worship many deities.
 Their main festivals are Ugadi, Akshade and Dussehra.
 They play bhajans and kirtans.

 Prayer Points * For the salvation of the Kunbi people and that God may send several Christian workers to work among them and meet their spiritual and physical needs.

 * Pray for the Kunbi Christians to reach out to their own people.

 * Pray that their men and women may give up smoking